erinhopper/aoc2020/README.md

 ***Day 11: Seating System***
 day11_seating.py
-Implementing variations of Conway’s Game of Life until an equilibrium is reached On the next leg of your trip, a ferry ride, passengers sit according to specific rules.
+Implementing a cellular automata scenario until an equilibrium is reached On the next leg of your trip, a ferry ride, passengers sit according to specific rules.

 ***Day 12: Rain Risk***